John Mitchel: Responds to the Famine

-Break with O'Connell
+Lalor and the break with O'Connell

 In June 1846 the Whigs, with whom O'Connell had worked against the Conservative ministry of Robert Peel, returned to office under Lord John Russell.
 Invoking new laissez-faire doctrines "political economy", they immediately set about dismantling Peel's limited, but practical, efforts to provide Ireland with food relief.
 O'Connell was left to plead for his country from the floor of the House of Commons: "She is in your hands—in your power.
 If you do not save her, she cannot save herself.
 One-fourth of her population will perish unless Parliament comes to their relief".
 A broken man, on the advice of his doctors O'Connell took himself to the continent where, on route to Rome, he died in May 1847.

 In the months before O'Connell's death, Duffy circulated letters received from James Fintan Lalor in which he argued that independence could be pursued only in a popular struggle for the land.
-While he proposed that this should begin with a campaign to withhold rent, he suggested more might be implied.
+While Lalor proposed that this should begin with a campaign to withhold rent, he suggested more might be required.
 Parts of the country were already in a state of semi-insurrection.
 Tenants conspirators, in the tradition of the Whiteboys and Ribbonmen, were attacking process servers, intimidating land agents, and resisting evictions.
-Lalor advised only against a general uprising: the people, he believed, could not hold their own against the British Army garrison in Ireland.
+Lalor advised only against a general uprising, as he believed the Irish people could not overthrow British rule in Ireland with military force.

-The letters made a profound impression on Mitchel.
-When the London journal the Standard observed that the new Irish railways could be used to transport troops to quickly curb agrarian unrest, Mitchel responded that the tracks could be turned into pikes and trains ambushed.
+Having abandoned the hopes he had entertained with Duffy that landlords might rally to Repeal, and notwithstanding that his own ideas of agrarian reform extended little further than Tenant Right, Mitchel embraced Lalor's vision of agrarian agitation as the cutting edge of a national struggle.
+When the London journal the Standard observed that the new Irish railways could be used to transport government troops to quickly curb agrarian unrest, Mitchel responded that the tracks could be turned into pikes and trains ambushed.
 O’Connell publicly distanced himself from The Nation, appearing to some to set Duffy, as the editor, up for prosecution.
 In the case that followed, Mitchel successfully defended Duffy in court.
 O'Connell and his son John were determined to press the issue.
 On the threat of their own resignations, they carried a resolution in the Repeal Association declaring that under no circumstances was a nation justified in asserting its liberties by force of arms.

 The grouping around the Nation that O'Connell had taken to calling "Young Ireland", a reference to Giuseppe Mazzini's anti-clerical and insurrectionist Young Italy, withdrew from the Repeal Association.
 In January 1847, they formed themselves anew as the Irish Confederation with, in Michael Doheny words, the "independence of the Irish nation" the objective and "no means to attain that end abjured, save such as were inconsistent with honour, morality and reason".
-But unable to secure a pronouncement in favour of Lalor's policy, making control of land the issue in a campaign of resistance, Mitchel soon broke with his confederates.
+But unable to secure a pronouncement in favour of Lalor's policy of building a campaign of resistance around tenant grievances, Mitchel soon broke with his confederates.